Wagner-L/rHarmonics/README.md

 ndvi_df <- base::readRDS(system.file(package = "rHarmonics",
                                      "extdata", "S2_ndvi_harz.rds"))

-# create a daily date sequence of 2020 as desired new dates for modelling
+# create a daily date sequence of 2020 to use as desired new dates for modelling
 new_dates =  seq(as.Date("2020/01/01"), by = "day", length.out = 366)
 new_dates